7 takeaways from Tuesday's shocking January 6 hearing

 Aide recounts secondhand incident where Trump reached for steering wheel

-Tony Ornato, then-White House deputy chief of staff, told Hutchinson that Robert Engel, who was the Secret Service agent in charge on January 6 that repeatedly told Trump on their way back to the White House after Trump's Ellipse speech that it wasn't safe to go to the Capitol.
+She said that Tony Ornato, then-White House deputy chief of staff, said that Robert Engel, who was the Secret Service agent in charge on January 6, repeatedly told Trump on their way back to the White House after Trump's Ellipse speech that it wasn't safe to go to the Capitol.

-According to Hutchinson, Ornato recounted Trump screaming, "I'm the f**king President.
-Take me up to the Capitol now."

 Engel and Ornato have both testified to the committee behind closed doors, but their statements were not used in the hearing Tuesday.

-Note: CORRECTION: This story has been corrected to note that Trump did not mention pardons for rioters in his January 7, 2021, speech.